jafaryor/algorithms-and-data-structures/src/data-structures/fibonacci-heap/readme.md

 The Fibonacci heap data structure serves a dual purpose.
 First, it supports a set of operations that constitutes what is known as a _mergeable heap_.
 Second, several Fibonacci-heap operations run in constant amortized time.

 ### Mergeable heaps
-A __mergeable heap__ is any data structure that supports the following five operations,in which each element has a key:
+A __mergeable heap__ is any data structure that supports the following five operations, in which each element has a key:
 * `maleHeap()` - creates and returns a new heap containing no elements.
 * `insert(x)` - inserts element `x`, whose key has already been filled in.
 * `min()` - returns a pointer to the element in heap whose key is minimum.